fherrerac/log-analyzer/README.md

                 }
             }

-##### **Part 2) Report Creation**
+### **Part Two: Report Creation**

 The second part is about creating the report.
 The logic happens in LogAnalzerService.
-And for now, this part is exposed via a small Rest API.
+For now, this part is exposed via a Rest API.
 To build and run the Rest API service:

     mvn clean package
     mvn jetty:run